MindPort-GmbH/VRIF-Interaction-Component/Documentation/vrif-integration-manual.md

 This property qualifies the object as "in use" based on the `onTriggerDown` event on the `Grabbable Unity Events` component.

 ### Snappable/Snap Zone Property
 These allow to use VRIF snap zones in a VR Builder process.
 Note that snap zones in VRIF, contrary to the one in the default XR Interaction component, don't snap one specific object by default.

-Please refer to the VRIF demos and documentation to learn how to unsnap objects and give visual feedback.
+The `Snap Zone Property` does not perform any automatic configuration on the snap zone itself.
+Please refer to the VRIF demos and documentation to configure the snap zones.

 ### Lever/Wheel Property
 These can be added to a game object with respectively the `Lever` or `Driving Wheel` component.
 The object can then be used in the `Check Control Position` condition.